 - Review your credit reports at least once a year.
 FREE reports are available once a year at www.AnnualCreditReport.com.

 - When you receive a new Debit or Credit card, sign it and activate it immediately.
 If you do not want it, destroy it immediately by cutting it up or shredding it.

 - Do not write your PIN on the related card or on any item you keep in the same place.

 - Keep any duplicate cards you may have in a secure place.

 - Do not lend your credit or debit cards to anyone.

-- Be cautious, and confirm whom you are speaking to when giving your card numbers over the phone.
+- Be cautious, and confirm whom you are speaking to when giving your card numbers, or any information, over the phone.

 Go to main navigation